armory/documentation/_spinnaker/account_management_api.md

 ## Configuration

 Configuring the Account Management API similar to other Spinnaker services.
-For Github integration, add the config (shown above).
-This enables the Github integration and uses the supplied credentials when making changes.
+For GitHub integration, add the config (shown above).
+This enables the GitHub integration and uses the supplied credentials when making changes.

 *There is a sample configuration in the manifests above.*